 - Medical networks become more critical to self-insureds success over the years.
 Having an industrial-minded physician with a good bedside manner makes claims costs go down.
 Remember, you are spending directly out of a budgeted account.
 Return to work becomes tantamount to your program’s success.

 - Your program will likely take hits over the years.
 Not every year can be chalked up to a banner year.
 Risk is risk.
 Expect the best but prepare for the worst (reinsurance, medical networks, return to work program, etc.).

 - Keep your C-Level Executive or company owners updated on how the program progresses over time.
 Many times, I, as a consultant, informed the Execs what was going on in their programs.
 A truncated loss run with a mini-claims status works most of the time.
 Do not operate on an island.

 - Watch the budget for expenses (ALAE) that are not related directly to claims payments.
 Private investigators, defense attorneys, rehabilitation nurses (well worth it), and other ALAE are now being paid directly out of your budget.
 In some states, the costs to handle and facilitate claims totaled more than the claim payouts (Ouch!)

 I could post many more resolutions for self-insureds.
-Many times I write articles pointed towards non-self-insureds.
+Many times I write articles pointed toward non-self-insureds.
 This article was purely for the 2020 Self Insured Workers Comp resolutions.
 Good luck in 2020.

-2021 Update – self insurance has become much more complicated with the COVID-19 claims situations.
-Even though voluntary insurance policies exclude COVID claims from the Experience Mod, self insurers have to pay the claims out of pocket – ouch!
+2021 Update – self insurance has become much more complicated with the COVID-19 claims situation.
+Even though voluntary insurance policies exclude COVID-19 claims from the Experience Mod, self insurers have to pay the claims out of pocket – ouch!

 You may have to rely very heavily on your TPA making full investigations of the COVID-19 job-related claims.
 Communication with your workers comp adjusters is critical on these claims.
 The same can be said for the years after your 2020 self insured workers comp program.